njgibbon/nicks-cors-test/README.md

 The header which is provided as the argument is the ‘Origin’.
 This is set by the User-Agent (the thing that makes the request) and can not be overridden (security enforced).

-The server with the resource uses the ‘Access-Control-Allow-Origin’ header to whitelist particular domains or allow requests from all origins using the wildcard:
+The server with the resource uses the `Access-Control-Allow-Origin` header to allowlist particular domains or allow requests from all origins using the wildcard:
 ```
 Access-Control-Allow-Origin: *
 ```

 # Tool
 You can use this simple tool to test making CORS requests and examine the outcome.